Accessory Dwelling Units (ADU)

 - ADU Application Look-up

 In coordination with the Office of Council District 21, the content curated on this page was made possible through the receipt of an AARP Community Challenge Grant.
-The grant's stated purpose was to "create community awareness of Louisville’s goals outlined within Comprehensive Plan 2040 by addressing equity issues related to affordable housing through Accessory Dwelling Units (ADUs), supporting older adults and minority communities."
+The grant's stated purpose was to "create community awareness of Louisville’s goals outlined within Comprehensive Plan 2040 by addressing equity issues related to affordable housing through ADUs, supporting older adults and minority communities."
 The project focused on 5 primary needs:

 - Marketing strategy to spread community awareness